JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ## `jarSearchableOptions`
 {#jarSearchableOptions}

-<link-summary>Creates a Jar file with searchable options to be distributed with the plugin.</link-summary>
+<link-summary>Creates a JAR file with searchable options to be distributed with the plugin.</link-summary>

 <tldr>